pengyuanli-bjtu/pengyuanli-bjtu.github.io/_pages/about.md

 # 🔥 News
+- *2026.06*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on CSVT.
+Congratulations, Brother Kaixuan❗️
 - *2026.05*: &nbsp;🎉🎉 One paper has been accepted by Pattern Recognition.
 Congratulations, Brother Shaohan❗️
 - *2026.05*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on CSVT.
 Congratulations, Brother Linhua❗️
 - *2026.03*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Multimedia.
 Congratulations, Brother Zisen❗️